takamido/PMGF/README.md

 ### MATLAB environment

 - MATLAB R2022b or later
+- Statistics and Machine Learning Toolbox, for paired t-tests

 The MATLAB script `Analysis2.m` was tested in MATLAB R2022b.
-It uses standard MATLAB functions for loading data, matrix operations, statistical testing, and result output.
-If optional video generation is enabled by setting `movie_on = 1`, additional video-writing functionality in MATLAB is used.
+It uses standard MATLAB functions for data loading, matrix operations, biomechanical feature calculation, paired t-tests, Holm–Bonferroni correction, effect-size calculation, and result output.
+If optional video generation is enabled by setting `movie_on = 1`, MATLAB video-writing functionality is also used.

 # Citations
 ・Takamidoa, R., Suzukia, C., & Nakamoto, H. (2025).
 Personalized Motion Guidance Framework for Athlete-Centric Coaching. arXiv preprint arXiv:2510.10496.